 AP/IB, Dual Enrollment, and Transfer Credit

 You will take into consideration any anticipated AP/IB, Dual Enrollment, or transfer credit you expect to receive; however, you will not be able to register for classes that require that credit as a pre-requisite until your scores have been received by the University and posted on Degree Work.
 While you are waiting for a score, make sure to register for the class that you would need if you do not do well on your AP/IB test or are unable to get this credit.
 This ensures you have classes on your schedule while you wait for your scores.
 You can always change your selection when the scores come in.
-Honors College students receive the same AP/IB, Dual Enrollment, or transfer credit as all other Mason students; some of this credit may be applied to the Honors Core.
+Honors College students receive the same AP/IB, Dual Enrollment, or transfer credit as all other Mason students; some of this credit may be applied to the Honors requirements.

 Math Placement Testing

 Many students will need to take a math placement test.
 Consult the Math Placement Testing website to understand math placement testing for math coursework.
 Honors College students who plan to take Math 108, 125, 123, 113, or Computer Science 112 usually should take the Math Placement Test to see what level of math they are ready for.
 The Math Placement Testing website will let you know what scores you need to place into each class.
 Honors College students who plan to take Math 106, 110, Math 111, Statistics 250, or SOCI 313 don’t need to take a math placement test.

 Students who already have qualifying AP Calculus or IB Math HL scores in hand do not need to take the Math placement test.
 However, students who took these classes, but have not yet gotten their scores back should so till take the placement test, even if they are confident that they scored high enough for the courses they need.
 Waiting for scores will make scheduling much more difficult.